 The stained glass is mounted at the interior of the church; the exterior glazing is typical insulated glass units.
-Protected by the exterior glass from rain, wind and vandalism, there is little to affect the stained glass panels if their structure is sound and support bars used traditionally to add strength are in position.
+Protected from rain, wind and vandalism, there is little to affect the panels if their structure is sound and support bars used traditionally to add strength are in position.

 The original support bars are not in place.
 This is not a big factor at this time, as there is a sound structure to the panels and exposure to the elements is minimal.

 I need to make another visit to the church to document the evidence of the missing support bars and to consider whether the installation in the current frame is adequate or if adding support bars at some point is advisable.

 The windows share typical stained glass techniques.
 Sheets of colored glass are cut to a pattern and these are assembled in lead channel.
 Joints are soldered together.